-The Hanlinzhi 翰林志 "The Hanlin Academy" is a description of the institution of the Hanlin Academy 翰林院 written by the Tang period 唐 (618-907) scholar Li Zhao 李肇.
+Hanlinzhi 翰林志 "The Hanlin Academy" is a description of the institution of the Hanlin Academy 翰林院 written during the Tang period 唐 (618-907) by Li Zhao 李肇 (early 9th cent.).
 Li Zhao himself was an academician and served in high positions in the central government during the time of Emperor Xianzong 唐憲宗 (r.
 805-820).
-He has also written the history Tang guoshi bu 唐國史補 and a commentary to Confucian Classics and to histories called Jingshi shiti 經史解題.
+He also wrote the history book Tang guoshi bu 唐國史補 and a commentary on Confucian Classics and history books called Jingshi shiti 經史解題.

-The Hanlinzhi became part of the Song period 宋 (960-1279) collectaneum Hanyuan qunshu 翰苑群書.
-This version is slightly different than that in the Siku quanshu 四庫全書, which is based on a version from Jiangsu.
+The Hanlinzhi became part of the Song-period 宋 (960-1279) series Hanyuan qunshu 翰苑群書.
+This version is slightly different than that in the Siku quanshu 四庫全書, which is based on a version owned by a collector from Jiangsu.